theilem/uavEE/README.md

 ## XPlane Plugin
 uavEE contains a plugin for XPlane11.
 It is configured through config files.
-Two config files are provided: sitl.json:
+Two config files are provided:

+sitl.json:

     For software in the loop.
-SensorData is published directly on shared memory and is listening to actuation published by FlightControl in uavAP. chitl.json:
+SensorData is published directly on shared memory and is listening to actuation published by FlightControl in uavAP.

+chitl.json:

+    For computational hardware in the loop.
+This uses redis to communicate with uavAP running on a different board.
+The config file should be adapted according to the redis-server.

 ### Installing plugin
 ```shell script